Death (Trippie Redd song)

 "Death" is a song by American rapper Trippie Redd featuring fellow American rapper DaBaby.
 It was released on November 12, 2019 as the second single from his fourth commercial mixtape A Love Letter to You 4 (2019).
 The track was released under Trippie Redd's labels 1400 Entertainment and 10k Projects.
 Produced by from DJ Paul and TWhy Xclusive, the song samples "Hit A Muthafucka" by hip hop group Three 6 Mafia, which DJ Paul is part of.

 Controversy

-In March 2020, Trippie Redd and DJ Paul was sued by Reginald Boyland, the owner of the record label On The Strength Records, for using the sample of "Hit A Muthafucka" in the song.
+In March 2020, Trippie Redd and DJ Paul were sued by Reginald Boyland, the owner of the record label On The Strength Records, for using the sample of "Hit A Muthafucka" in the song.
 In his lawsuit, Boyland stated that obtained the rights to the sampled song in a 2015 settlement with DJ Paul.
 Boyland claimed that "Hit A Muthafucka" sampled his track "Pimps in the House".
 According to Boyland, he also told both Paul and Redd that he owed a portion of "Death" profits but received no response.